abdeenoz/enhance-ols-config-persistence/README.md

 - Automatic backups to your OLS config before applying changes.
 - log file.
 - Retention for both logs and backups.
-- Adds a service to ensure the persistence works flawlessly after reboots.
+- Adds a systemd service to ensure the persistence works flawlessly after reboots.

 ### Installation
 Run: